-- (a) The Board Secretary and Corporate Governance Counsel (Company Secretary) reports hierarchically and functionally to the Board of Directors and, on its behalf, to the Chairman. - (b) The Senior Executive Vice President Internal Audit reports hierarchically to the Board of Directors and, on its behalf, to the Chairman, without prejudice to its functional reporting to the Control and Risk Committee and to the CEO in his capacity as Director in charge of the Internal Control and Risk Management System. - (c) Since July 1, 2019. - (d) Since April 15, 2019
+(a) He reports hierarchically and functionally to the Board of Directors and, on its behalf, to the Chairman.
+From January 1st, 2021 the Board Secretary and Counsel is Luca Franceschini, Director Integrated Compliance.

+(b) The Internal Audit Director reports hierarchically and functionally to the Board and, on its behalf, to the Chairman, without prejudice to its functional dependence on the Control and Risk Committee and on the CEO (in his capacity as director in charge of the internal control and risk management system).
+From April 1st, 2021 the Internal Audit Director is Gianfranco Cariola.